 Before organizing your Edcamp, you should do some research on your area, surrounding Edcamps, possible venues, and potential participants and collaborating organizers.
 There are places all around the United States that already have dozens of Edcamps!
-Check out www.digitalpromise.org/edcamp to find them.
 If you find an Edcamp already established in your area, you can ask to join their team of organizers, or you can still host your own Edcamp.
 However, it's important to be aware of timing; it's better to spread events out throughout the year.